-How Much Data Do I Really Need?
-(Updated with LTE) [Terry's Tech Support]
+How Much Smartphone Data Do You Really Need on an LTE Network?
+[Terry's Tech Support]

-So if you’re switching to an LTE phone, how much data do you really need?
+With LTE (4G) smartphones becoming more common, one of the questions I often hear is “how much LTE data do I really need?”
 It may be a bit more than you anticipated.

-In my original article from June of 2012, I analyzed my data usage on my 3G iPhone 4 and concluded that even though I had an “unlimited plan,” I rarely ever used more than 1GB of data per month.
-So when I switched my family over to a shared 4GB plan I was pretty confident we would always be safely under the cap.
+In my previous article on cellular data, I analyzed my data usage on my 3G iPhone 4 and concluded that I rarely ever used more than 1GB of data per month.
+So when I switched my family over to a shared 4GB plan with multiple LTE iPhones, I was pretty confident we would always exist safely under the cap.

 When the first few bills arrived, I was quite surprised.